eefarry/jsPsych-v8-FreemanLab/README.md

 # jsPsych v8 Freeman Lab Template

 This is a template to get you started with creating jsPsych studies.
+Note that this uses jsPsych version 8.

 ## Creating a Trial
 To create a new trial, declare a new const variable in `main.js`, set the type to the plugin you want to use, set any relevant parameters, and set the trial name.
 For example: